 Electronic mail: [email protected]

-More information about the institution is available through http://www.georgiasouthern.edu or https://coe.georgiasouthern.edu/cfr/.
-Georgia Southern University seeks to recruit individuals who are committed to working in diverse academic and professional communities and who are committed to excellence in teaching, scholarship, and professional service within the University and beyond.
+More information about the institution is available through http://www.georgiasouthern.edu/jobs or https://coe.georgiasouthern.edu/cfr/.
 The names of applicants and nominees, vitae, and other non-evaluative information may be subject to public inspection under the Georgia Open Records Act.
-Georgia Southern University is an Affirmative Action, Equal Opportunity institution.
-Individuals who need reasonable accommodations under the ADA to participate in the search process should contact the Vice Provost.
+Georgia Southern University provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, sexual orientation, gender identity or expression, national origin, religion, age, veteran status, political affiliation, or disability.
+Individuals who need reasonable accommodations under the Americans with Disabilities Act to participate in the search process should notify Human Resources at 912-478-6947.

 Copyright ©2017 Jobelephant.com Inc. All rights reserved.